isaranwrap/StandardizingAKI/PyPkg/docs/GettingStarted.rst

 - :math:`\alpha` (unitless) is -0.241 for females and -0.302 for males
 - :math:`f` is 1 if female, 0 if male

-The idea is as follows: based on the above equation, we assume a GFR of 75 and then use the age, sex, and race to determine an estimate for the baseline creatinine.
+The idea is as follows: based on the above equation, we assume a GFR of 75 and then use the age and sex of the patient to determine an estimate for the baseline creatinine.
 Theory aside, simply pass ``eGFR_impute = True`` into the flagger and this will add values where the patient was missing outpatient values 365 to 7 days prior to admission.

 .. option:: Python
 **Note:** The toy dataset doesn't come with demographic information by default, but simply passing ``include_demographic_info = True`` adds in a column for the age and sex variables.